Creditor invoices

 Locate and select the invoice that needs to be regenerated.

-The regenerated invoice will appear in the list with the updated data.
+The regenerated invoice will appear in the list with updated data and a Pending status.

 Result